 - What else you could do: identify at least one element or your writing that you will keep on your to-do-list and believe could use further attention and feedback.

 Your essay should also include your statement of the Honor Code pledge.

-All citations (direct or indirect) should use MLA format.
+All citations (direct or indirect) should use MLA format or another that you are familiar with already.
 For guidance on proper MLA citation format [in-text citation; works cited at end] consult the Purdue OWL.